-ENVIRONMENTAL IMPACT (SIGNIFICANCE BEFORE MITIGATION) MITIGATION MEASURES LEVEL OF SIGNIFICANCE AFTER MITIGATION FINDINGS OF FACT NOISE Impact 3.7-1: The proposed project has the potential to increase traffic noise levels at existing receptors (Potentially Significant) As shown in Tables 3.7-8 through 3.7-11, some Implement Mitigation Measures 3.7-1 and 3.7-8.
+ENVIRONMENTAL IMPACT (SIGNIFICANCE BEFORE MITIGATION) MITIGATION MEASURES Level of Significance After Mitigation FINDINGS OF FACT NOISE '''''''''''''''''''''''''''''''''''''' Implement Mitigation Measures 3.7-1 and 3.7-8.
 SU Changes or alterations have been required in, or incorporated into the project, which substantially lessen the significant effects on the environment.
-Even so, the effects remain significant and unavoidable, and no additional mitigation is available to fully noise-sensitive receptors located along the Plan Area roadways are currently exposed to exterior traffic noise levels exceeding the City of Salinas 60 dB $L{\rm dn}$ exterior noise level standard for residential uses.
-These receptors would continue to experience elevated exterior noise levels with implementation of the proposed project. avoid the effects.
+Even so, the effects remain significant and unavoidable, and no additional mitigation is available to fully avoid the effects.
 Mitigation Measure 3.7-1 requires adherence to the requirements of the City of Salinas Municipal Code with respect to hours of operation during project construction.
 Mitigation Measure 3.7-2 requires all equipment to be fitted with factory equipped mufflers and in good working order.
-Mitigation Measure 3.7-3 requires sound walls for residents located along As shown in Table 3.7-8, the segment of Natividad Road south of E. Boronda Road would experience unacceptable noise levels under Existing Plus Project conditions.
-The project would cause noise levels along this segment to increase by 1.6 dB. the primary Plan Area roadways, adjacent to proposed residential dwellings, in order to achieve the City's exterior noise standards.
-Mitigation Measure 3.7-4 requires 3-coat stucco and windows having a Sound Transmission Class (STC) 35, or higher, rating to be installed in second floor facades and rooms that have windows or doors that abut E. Boronda Road and/or As shown in Table 3.7-9, the segment of Natividad Road south of E. Boronda Road would experience unacceptable noise levels under Existing Plus Project Plus CASP conditions.
-Natividad Road.
-Mitigation Measure 3.7-5 requires mechanica ventilation for the first row of all residential dwellings that abut E. Boronda Road and/or Natividad Road.
-Mitigation Measure 3.7-6 requires the center of active play areas, such as football fields, soccer fields or other athletic fields, to be located at a As shown in Table 3.7-10, the following roadway segments would experience unacceptable noise levels under Cumulative Plus Project conditions: minimum distance of 90-feet from the nearest residential property lines.
-Mitigation Measure 3.7-7 includes various project design requirements where commercial, business professional, office, or similar uses abut residential uses or where loading E. Boronda Road from San Juan Grade to McKinnon (2.4 dB increase); docks or truck circulation routes abut residential areas.
+Mitigation Measure 3.7-3 requires sound walls for residents located along the primary Plan Area roadways, adjacent to proposed residential dwellings, in order to achieve the City's exterior noise standards.
+Mitigation Measure 3.7-4 requires 3-coat stucco and windows having a Sound Transmission Class (STC) 35, or higher, rating to be installed in second floor facades and rooms that have windows or doors that abut E. Boronda Road and/or Natividad Road.
+Mitigation Measure 3.7-5 requires mechanical ventilation for the first row of all residential dwellings that abut E. Boronda Road and/or Natividad Road.
+Mitigation Measure 3.7-6 requires the center of active play areas, such as football fields, soccer fields or other athletic fields, to be located at a minimum distance of 90-feet from the nearest residential property lines.
+Mitigation Measure 3.7-7 includes various project design requirements where commercial, business professional, office, or similar uses abut residential uses or where loading docks or truck circulation routes abut residential areas.
 Mitigation Measure 3.7-8 includes various project design requirements fort the well and treatment plant facilities.
-E. Boronda Road from Independence to Hemmingway (1.8 dB increase); Even with implementation of Mitigation Measures 3.7-1 • E. Boronda Road from N. Sanborn to Williams (2.4 dB increase); through 3.7-8, there is the potential for noise levels to exceed the acceptable levels in some cases if encroachment into private property proves for the construction of sounds walls proves to be Natividad Road south of E. Boronda (3.7 dB increase); and infeasible.
-Therefore, the impact is significant and unavoidable.
-The City Council concludes, however, that the Project's benefits Natividad Road from E. Boronda to Future Russell Road (3.0 dB increase). outweigh the significant unavoidable impact of the Project, as set forth in the Statement of Overriding Considerations.
-As shown in Table 3.7-11, significant traffic noise increases are anticipated under the Cumulative Plus Project Plus CASP traffic condition include the following segments: Constitution Blvd., South of E. Boronda - noise levels are predicted to increase by 3.5 dB from 62.2 dB to 65.7 dB L{dn}.
+Even with implementation of Mitigation Measures 3.7-1 through 3.7-8, there is the potential for noise levels to exceed the acceptable levels in some cases if encroachment into private property proves for the construction of sounds walls proves to be infeasible.
+Therefore, the impact is significant and Plus Project Plus CASP traffic condition include the following segments: Constitution Blvd., South of E. Boronda - noise levels are predicted to increase by 3.5 noise levels are predicted to increase by $3.5$ dB from 62.2 dB to 65.7 dB L {dn} .
 This would exceed the FICON criteria of +3 dB where no project noise levels are between 60 to 65 dB,